-Federal loans are awarded after your eligibility for grants, scholarships, Federal Work-Study (FWS) and any other awarded aid is considered.
-Your financial aid offer may include loans that are need based and/or non-need based.
-Federal loans will be offered for the maximum amount the student is eligible to receive based upon their grade level and lifetime borrowing to date.
+Federal Direct Loans (formerly referred to as Federal Stafford Loans) are awarded after your eligibility for grants, scholarships, Federal Work-Study (FWS) and any other awarded aid is considered.
+Your financial aid offer may include loans that are need-based and/or non-need based.
+Federal loans will be offered for the maximum amount the student is eligible to receive based on their grade level and lifetime borrowing to date.

 You can manage your loans by visiting Federal Student Aid.
 Here, you can view the total amount borrowed for all of your federal loans, your outstanding balances and the status of each of your loans.
 It is important to note that the data in this system is updated regularly and is accessible to guaranty agencies, lenders, and institutions determined to be authorized users.